CrossRef/dul-authority-tool/doc/intro.md

 #### Failure

  - Will return "Error: Cannot read" if the certificate cannot be read because it is corrupted or the wrong format.
+ - Will return "Error: Private Key included" if the certificate doesn't contain ONLY the public key.
  - Will return "Error: Wrong algorithm" if the algorithm is not RS256

 ### Upload Certificate